AdaCore/spark2014/docs/lrm/source/subprograms.rst

 A formal parameter with a mode of **out** is treated as not having an entry value (apart from any discriminant or attributes of properties of the formal parameter).
 Hence, a subprogram cannot read a value of a formal parameter of mode **out** until the subprogram has updated it.

 .. centered:: **Verification Rules**

-.. _tu-formal_parameter_modes-01:
+.. _tu-fa-formal_parameter_modes-01:

 1. A subprogram formal parameter of a composite type which is updated but not fully initialized by the subprogram shall have a mode of **in out**.

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 6.2 VR A subprogram formal parameter of a composite type which is updated but not fully initialized by the subprogram shall have a mode of **in out**.

-.. _tu-formal_parameter_modes-02:
+.. _tu-fa-formal_parameter_modes-02:

 2. A subprogram formal parameter of mode **out** shall not be read by the subprogram until it has been updated by the subprogram.
-The use of a discriminant or an attribute related to a property, not its value, of the formal parameter is not considered to be a read of the formal parameter.
-[Examples of attributes that may be used are A'First, A'Last and A'Length; examples of attributes that are dependent on the value of the formal parameter and shall not be used are X'Old and X'Update.]

-   .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 6.2 VR A subprogram formal parameter of mode **out** shall not be read by the subprogram until it has been updated by the subprogram.
 The use of a discriminant or an attribute related to a property, not its value, of the formal parameter is not considered to be a read of the formal parameter.
 [Examples of attributes that may be used are A'First, A'Last and A'Length; examples of attributes that are dependent on the value of the formal parameter and shall not be used are X'Old and X'Update.]

 .. _etu-formal_parameter_modes: